rockthejvm/rockthejvm-site/.github/CONTRIBUTING.md

 ## Setup

 This repository is built on [Astro](https://astro.build/) with JavaScript/TypeScript.
-It requires an NPM installation on your machine.
+It requires an NPM or PNPM installation on your machine.
 Here's how to run it locally:

+- make sure you have Git LFS installed
 - clone the repository
+- `git lfs install` once - this sets up Git LFS for images
-- `npm install` just once, which will download the appropriate JS/TS packages
+- `pnpm install` once - this will download the appropriate JS/TS packages
-- `npm run dev` every time you need to start a local server
+- `pnpm run dev` every time you need to start a local server
 - open `localhost:4321` to see the website

 The bundler will automatically update as you modify content.